rossSec/rossSec.github.io/_posts/2025-5-21-Trusted Writeup (VulnLab).md

 ## User Flag

 ### HTTP Enumeration
-From the results, it is clear that these machines are both Domain Controllers, I’ll target the ‘labdc.trusted.vl’ DC first, by browsing to the site on Port 80 HTTP:
+From the results, it is clear that these machines are both Domain Controllers (DCs).
+I’ll target the ‘labdc.lab.trusted.vl’ DC first, by browsing to the site on Port 80 HTTP:
 ![xampp](../assets/posts/trusted/xampp.png)
 The site showcases a default XAMPP webpage, we can perform directory brute-forcing using feroxbuster in an attempt to uncover any hidden directories that exist:
 ```bash